I'm assuming you have a few women in your circle that have had kids and play

 that was fine.
 I would be careful about electrical play further up the

 abdomen.
-Though they are recommended on the lower back during
+Though they are recommended on the lower back during labor.

 (Note: I am not actually recommending using a tens unit.
 I am saying I